 U.S. Government Debt Securities Risk.
 U.S. government debt securities generally do not involve the credit risks associated with investments in other types of debt securities, although, as a result, the yields available from U.S. government debt securities are generally lower than the yields available from other securities.
 Like other debt securities, however, the values of U.S. government securities change as interest rates fluctuate.
 Fluctuations in the value of portfolio securities will not affect interest income on existing portfolio securities but will be reflected in the Fund's NAV.
 Since the magnitude of these fluctuations will generally be greater at times when the Fund's average maturity is longer, under certain market conditions the Fund will for temporary defensive purposes, accept lower current income from short-term investments rather than investing in higher yielding long-term securities.
-In 2008, FHFA placed Fannie Mae and Freddie Mac into conservatorship.
+In 2008, the Federal Housing Finance Agency ("FHFA") placed the Federal National Mortgage Association ("Fannie Mae") and the Federal Home Loan Mortgage Corporation ("Freddie Mac") into conservatorship.
 As conservator, FHFA succeeded to all rights, titles, powers and privileges of Fannie Mae and Freddie Mac and of any stockholder, officer or director of Fannie Mae and Freddie Mac and the assets of Fannie Mae and Freddie Mac.
 Fannie Mae and Freddie Mac are continuing to operate as going concerns while in conservatorship and each remains liable for all of its respective obligations, including guaranty obligations, associated with its mortgage-backed securities.
 There is no assurance that the obligations of such entities will be satisfied in full, or that such obligations will not lose value or default.
 Any Fund investments issued by Federal Home Loan Banks and Fannie Mae could ultimately lose value.

 Non-U.S. Securities Risk.
 The Fund invests in securities or other instruments, including secured loans and unsecured loans, of non-U.S. issuers or Borrowers.
 Such investments involve certain factors not typically associated with investing in the United States or other developed countries, including risks relating to: (i) differences between U.S. and non-U.S. securities markets, including potential price volatility in and relative illiquidity of some non-U.S. securities markets; the absence of uniform accounting, auditing and financial reporting standards, practices, and disclosure requirements; and less government supervision and regulation; (ii) other differences in law and regulation, including fewer investor protections, less stringent fiduciary duties, less developed bankruptcy laws and difficulty in enforcing contractual obligations; (iii) certain economic and political risks, including potential economic, political or social instability; exchange control regulations; restrictions on foreign investment and repatriation of capital (possibly requiring government approval); expropriation or confiscatory taxation; higher rates of inflation; and reliance on a more limited number of commodity inputs, service providers, and/or distribution mechanisms; and (iv) the possible imposition of foreign taxes on income and gains recognized with respect to securities and other assets.
 Economic sanctions and other similar governmental actions or developments could, among other things, restrict or eliminate the Fund's ability to purchase or sell certain non-U.S. securities or other instruments, and the Fund may be forced to sell or otherwise dispose of non-U.S. securities or other instruments at inopportune times or prices.
-The risks of investments in emerging markets, including the risks described above, are usually greater than the risks involved in investing in more developed markets.
 Because non-U.S. securities could trade on days when the Fund's Shares are not priced, the Fund's NAV could change at times when Shares cannot be sold.